artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

 The choice of Objective-C is for simplicity, and language stability.
 Swift is technically an option, but it's not  worth the complications for [a few simple objects][emission_pod_classes].

 In order to share native views with our host app, Eigen, we created a library to just hold the shared UI components, [Extraction][extraction].
-These are [factored out of Eigen][extraction_files, and into a pod.
+These are [factored out of Eigen][extraction_files], and into a pod.
 Emission and Eigen have this as a dependency.

 #### Pod Deployment

-What makes this work well, from the perspective of Eigen is that the react native comes in atomically.
+What makes this work well, from the perspective of Eigen is that the React Native comes in atomically.
 The Podspec [references][emission_resource] the few native classes, and a single JavaScript file.

 This JavaScript file is the bundled version of all our React Native code.
 It's [updated  by running][emission_run_bundle] `npm run bundle`.
 This generates both the minified JS, and a source map so that we can transcribe the error reports into the code we write.

 Using the CocoaPod, Emission can provide native view controllers that use React Native under the hood.
-The consume app does not need to know the underlying details like `npm`.
+The host app does not need to know the underlying details like `npm`.

+###